kubapeter/portfolio/Coursera Courses/Specializations/PostgreSQL for Everybody Specialization/Intermediate PostgreSQL/Week 3/README.md

 ## Assignments[^1]
 #### Puzzle: Break a Hashing Function

->In this assignment you will write a simple hashing function that uses addition and multiplication and then find a pair of strings that will return the same hash value for different strings (i.e you will cause a Hash Collision).
+>In this assignment you will write[^2] a simple hashing function that uses addition and multiplication and then find a pair of strings that will return the same hash value for different strings (i.e you will cause a Hash Collision).
 >
 >The algorithm uses multiplication based on the position of a letter in the hash to avoid a hash collision when two letters are transposed like in 'ABCDE' and 'ABDCE'.
 Your strings need to be at least three characters long and no more than 10 characters long.
 >